 If you don’t trust your bank, you’re in good company.
-Financial regulations are unraveling in the wake of several shocking banking scandals, it’s remarkable we haven’t all switched to a digital crypto-currency like Bitcoin and ditched our financial institutions.
+With financial regulations unraveling, and in the wake of several shocking banking scandals, it’s remarkable we haven’t all switched to a digital crypto-currency like Bitcoin and ditched our financial institutions.
 “How does your bank lie to you?
 Let me count the ways.”

 Do American consumers want to be deceived?